cry-inc/gitomato/README.md

 See `gitomato --help` for all global parameters.
 Run `gitomato` without any arguments for an page setup tutorial.

-The simplest possible example to configure gitomato is this:
+The simplest possible configuration of gitomato is this:
 `gitomato --page-git-repo=https://git.server.org/my-repo.git`

 ### Docker